 Each university receives a percentage score reflecting the percentage of survey respondents who said they were in full-time employment within six months of graduating.
 A confidence interval is then applied to this score depending on the representativeness of the sample collected in the survey.
 This means that if 100 per cent of graduates from that university in that year were surveyed and all responded the actual score would be somewhere in the range of the confidence interval.
 The confidence interval is shown with the line markers below.

-On this basis CDU is one of seven Australian universities with the top graduate employment outcomes.
+On this basis CDU is one of six Australian universities with the top graduate employment outcomes.

 The University also received the top employment rate or median salary across six specific fields of study.
 CDU law graduates are the best paid in Australia, with a median salary of $73,000.
 The university also took out equal top spot in the teacher education category with Edith Cowan University, at $62,000.

-In terms of graduate employment rates, CDU took out top spot for engineering (96 per cent); humanities, culture and social sciences (81 per cent); psychology (73 per cent); and science and mathematics (79 per cent).
+In terms of graduate employment rates, CDU took out top spot for engineering and technology (92 per cent); humanities, culture and social sciences (88 per cent); accounting (83 per cent); business and management (83 per cent); and science and mathematics (79 per cent).